-Staff is supportive of the relocation of these operations to the site, noting that several other City functions are already operating on the expansive property.
-Staff finds that the proposed buildings will complement the existing buildings on the site, and the building materials are structurally durable and low maintenance.
+Though there have been slight modifications to the plans from conceptual review due to budget concerns, Staff continues to find that the proposed buildings will complement the existing buildings on the site, and that the building materials are structurally durable and low maintenance.
 Staff notes that the overall property is not widely visited by the citizenry, and the proposed buildings will not contain public-facing functions.

-Staff finds that the proposal is consistent with the recommendations of the Urban Design Guidelines and with the zoning and Master Plan Land Use designations for industrial uses for the site.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant conceptual approval, with the following conditions:
+Staff finds that the final plans are consistent with the recommendations made by the UDC and Planning Commission during conceptual review.
+Staff further finds that the proposal is consistent with the recommendations of the Urban Design Guidelines and with the zoning and Master Plan Land Use designations for industrial uses for the site.
+Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval as submitted.